Scale-free cluster-cluster aggregation during polymer collapse: Results

 Particularly for the scaling relation in Eq.~\eqref{eq:sclnomass}, the exponent $\tau$ corresponding to the cluster size distribution becomes important.
 To extract the exponent, as in flexible polymer (see Fig.\ \ref{fig:dist_cluster_flex}), we first verify if the dynamic scaling holds in semiflexible polymers as well by using the data for cluster-size distributions at different times during the collapse.
 Our exercise reveals that indeed the dynamic scaling holds for semiflexible polymers.
 In Figs.\ \ref{fig:scaling_semi}(a) and (b) we illustrate this finding for two $\kappa$ values for a polymer of length $N=2048$.
 There the plots of the scaling function $f(x)\equiv \mean{s^2 N_s(t)}$ at different times as a function of the scaling variable $x\equiv s/t^z$ show reasonably good data collapse for both $\kappa$.
 For other values of $\kappa$ as well we obtain such data collapse.
 Note that the times used in (a) and (b) are different because as $\kappa$ increases the entry to the scaling regime gets delayed, as already discussed.
 In fact, for $\kappa=8$ one can notice that the data for $t=50$ and $100$ are a bit off for the same reason.
-In the region $s/t^z \ll 1$, the data show a power-law behavior with an expected exponent $\delta = 2-\tau$, as discussed earlier.
-We observe consistent behavior in this regime, and extract $\delta$ and thereby $\tau$ from these plots by doing a fit using a power law
+In the region $s/t^z \ll 1$, the data show a power-law behavior with an expected exponent $\delta = 2-\tau$, as discussed earlier. {We observe a consistent behavior in this regime, and therefore consider the power law